swaptacular/swpt_ca_scripts/README.md

-This will create a `private/` sub-directory which will contain your root-CA private key, encrypted with a password that you are asked to enter. **You should keep the contents of this directory secret**.
-The contents of any other file and sub-directory that is created by the scripts is not a secret, and can be made publicly available.
+This will create a `private/` sub-directory which will contain your root-CA private key, encrypted with a password that you are asked to enter. **You should keep the contents of the `private/` sub-directory secret**.
+The contents of any other files and sub-directories that are created by the scripts is not a secret, and can be made publicly available.